D. H. Hill Jr. Library

-The D. H. Hill Jr. Library is the main library at North Carolina State University.
+The D. H. Hill Jr. Library is one of two main libraries at North Carolina State University.
 It is the third building to house the NC State University Libraries, following Brooks Hall and Holladay Hall.
 The current building, situated on the Hillsborough Street edge of North Campus, is the result of four stages of construction, and houses the majority of the volumes in NC State's collection.

 As of 2020, the system's total holdings amount to over 3.28 million available volumes, 122,839 electronic journal subscriptions, 511 print subscriptions, 685 bibliographic databases, and access to over 1.3 million electronic books.
 In the 2019–2020 academic year, the Libraries saw over 16 million total uses.
-The Libraries' collection is the smallest among the "Big 3" Universities in the Triangle Research Libraries Network—the other two library systems being Duke (7.26 million volumes as of 2016) and UNC – Chapel Hill (9.19 million volumes as of 2016).
+The Libraries' collection is the smallest among the "Big 3" Universities in the Triangle Research Libraries Network—the other two library systems being Duke University (7.26 million volumes as of 2016) and UNC at Chapel Hill (9.19 million volumes as of 2016).

 Location

 The library is situated on Hillsborough Street, on the north edge of campus.
 The main entrance is on the campus side, integrated into University Plaza (the Brickyard).
 Prior to 1990, the library was also accessible from the Hillsborough Street side through the Erdahl-Cloyd Wing entrance; however, this entrance was closed that year due to financial and security considerations, as well as numerous complaints about heavy pedestrian traffic through this entrance, which opened into a study and reading area.
+In 2020, with the completion of major renovations to the library, the Hillsborough Street entrance was reopened.